 GANs are double networks that include two nets — a generator and a discriminator — that are pitted against each other.
 The generator is responsible for generating new data and the discriminator is supposed to evaluate that data for authenticity.

 Plus, in contrast to other neural networks, GANs can be taught to create new data such as images, music, and prose.

 With the help of deep learning algorithms and neural networks, machines can be taught to see and interpret images in the way required for a particular task.
 Progress in the implementation of AI-based image processing is impressive and opens a wide range of opportunities in fields from medicine and agriculture to retail and law enforcement.

-Apriorit developers are curious about AI and machine learning, so we keep track of the latest improvements in AI-powered image processing and use this knowledge when working on our AI projects.
-We’ll gladly assist you in implementing image processing functionality in your current web application or building a custom AI-based solution from scratch.
+Apriorit specialists from the artificial intelligence team are extremely curious about AI and machine learning, so we keep track of the latest improvements in AI-powered image processing and use this knowledge when working on our AI projects.

 We develop AI and deep learning solutions based on the latest research in image processing and using frameworks such as Keras, TensorFlow, and PyTorch.
 When the final AI model is ready and a customer is satisfied with the results, we help them integrate it into any platform, from desktop and mobile to web, cloud, and IoT.

 Get in touch with us and we’ll gladly assist you in implementing image processing functionality in your current web application or building a custom AI-based solution from scratch for any platform.